frangio/thyme/README.md

   rfl
 ```

-Note that one definition uses staging syntax while the other uses the staging primitives as functions.
-The former not only ensures coherence but also performs a stage checking validation that rejects invalid cross-stage references, as a prerequisite to turning a staged expression into a code generator.
-As an example, `` `⟨fun x => ~x⟩ `` is not a valid staged program, because `x` is bound inside a quotation and dereferenced in a splice that escapes it.
-In `exp3`, we want to opt out of stage checking and do not care about coherence (`.quote x : Code Nat` isn't), as they are not relevant for and may get in the way of reasoning.
+The definition `exp3.staged` uses staging syntax, whereas `exp3` uses the staging primitives as functions.
+Staging syntax invokes TMeta's elaborator, which maintains coherence, evaluates outermost splices, and rejects  cross-stage references.
+For example, `` `⟨fun x => ~x⟩ `` is rejected because `x` is bound inside a quotation but dereferenced by a splice that escapes it.
+The denotational definition `exp3` deliberately opts out of this processing, as it is not relevant for reasoning.

 ## Design and implementation